 Your survival strategies are not helping you.

 We all have emotional survival strategies that do not work.
 A common one is ‘going it alone,’ ‘sucking it up,’ or ‘toughing it out.’
 We put our heads down, close our eyes, and push forward, as if we are in a blizzard, miles from home, and no one is with us.
 We aren’t even aware of what we are doing.
 We’ve adapted.
 We are survivors.
 We will make it.
-But we don’t know how to make a relationship better.
+But these skills don’t help us get the support we need.
+And we don’t know how to make a relationship better.

 Asking for more